-Up to this point, we have chosen simple examples to illustrate the fundamental properties of integrated systems, and the type of design methodology which can be used to build hierarchically organized, complex systems.
-In order to more fully clarify some of these techniques, we will now study the design of a simple data processing structure: the data path from a microprogrammed 16-bit machine, undertaken as a university project in experimental computer architecture.
-The "Our Machine" (OM) project was started in 1976 by Carver Mead as part of the LSI Systems course at Caltech.
-Early contributions were made by Mike Tolle [Litton Industries], while attending this course.
-Other participants were Caltech students Dave Johannsen and Chris Carrol, with much inspiration from Ivan By December 1976, a first design (OM0) was nearly completed.
-Sutherland. participants decided at that time that the design had become "baroque" and ugly, and it was scrapped.
-A new design (OM1) was completed by March 1977 by Dave Johannsen, Chris Carrol, and Rod Masumoto.
+The initial focus of the project was the architecture and design of the system's primary data processing module, the data path chip.
+Early contributions to this effort were made by Mike Tolle [Litton Industries], while attending the LSI systems course.
+Other participants were Caltech students Dave Johannsen and Chris Carroll, with much inspiration from Ivan Sutherland.
+By December 1976, the first design (OM_0) of the data path chip was nearly completed.
+The participants decided at that time that the design had become "baroque" and ugly, and it was scrapped.
+A new data path design (OM1) was completed by March 1977 by Dave Johannsen, Chris Carroll, and Rod Masumoto.
 Fabricated chips were received in June 1977.
 It was this chip which appeared in the September 1977 Scientific American article by Sutherland and Mead.
-The chip was fully functional except for a timing bug in the dynamic register array (which had been designed in departure from the structured design methodology developed in this text).
-A complete redesign of the chip was undertaken in June 1977, by Dave Johannsen.
-By September, a complete set of new cells had been constructed, and the design was completed by December.
-Cells from this chip and its companion, the controller chip described in chapter 6, were used as examples in chapter 3.
+The chip was fully functional except for a timing bug in the dynamic register array, which had been designed in departure from the structured design methodology developed in this text.

+A complete redesign of the data path chip was undertaken in June 1977, by Dave Johannsen.
+By September 1977, a complete set of new cells had been constructed.
+The design was completed by December, and chips fabricated by April 1978.
 The redesign included improvements in the encoding of the microcode control word, and rigorously applied the structured design methodology.
+Certain cells from the OM2 data path chip, and from its companion controller chip, were used as examples in chapter 3.